Skip to main content

 Does lobbying indicate corruption?

-No. Lobbying is a legal and constitutionally protected activity.
-The First Amendment guarantees the right to petition the government.
-LobbyMap reports what organizations have disclosed in their federal filings without implying wrongdoing.
-Higher spending and influence scores reflect greater lobbying activity, not impropriety.
+No. Lobbying is a legal and constitutionally protected activity under the First Amendment, which guarantees the right to petition the government for redress of grievances.
+LobbySpend reports what organizations have disclosed in their mandatory federal filings without implying wrongdoing.
+Companies, trade associations, nonprofits, unions, and advocacy groups all lobby.
+Higher spending and influence scores reflect greater lobbying activity and investment in government affairs, not impropriety.
+The disclosure system itself exists to ensure transparency, not to restrict participation in the democratic process.